 Winston Churchill liked to say that success is not final and failure is not fatal.
 Rather, it is the courage to continue that counts.
 A principal in a simply incredible elementary school once told me he encouraged his teachers to take risks on behalf of kids.
 He told them to quit worrying about going out on limbs.
 If they fell, he said, they should get up, dust themselves off, and find another limb.
 Another of the finest elementary principals I have known told her teachers they should take risks that benefitted the children they served.
 That was her bottom line—what was best for kids.

 Continuous improvement requires the taking of risks in districts, schools, and classrooms on behalf of kids.
-By so doing, we are modeling for their students that risks are necessary—and failure is nothing but an opportunity for growth.
+By so doing, we are modeling for students that risks are necessary—and failure is nothing but an opportunity for growth.
 We learn from our mistakes, and that is an excellent life lesson for a generation of students who may be more risk-averse.
 They need to know that when it comes to a willingness to disturb the status quo in the service of continuous improvement and the attainment of critical life skills, their teachers and administrators are quite willing and able to lead the way.

 If you’re curious to learn more, please make plans to meet me in Orlando at LSI’s Building Expertise National Conference, June 13-15.
 I’ll be celebrating the release of my upcoming book, The Power of We, and delivering two 90-minute presentations on the positive outcomes of student-centered classrooms.
 I look forward to seeing you there.